 - Are you complying with the NHS Employment Check Standards?

 - What procedures are in place to prevent staff working privately on NHS time?

 This animation introduces Fraudy, a fictional character representing a fraud, and follows it through a case example (based on a real case of NHS payroll fraud).
-Will Fraudy manage to remain invisible?Transcript of this video
+Will Fraudy manage to remain invisible?Story of a fraud_Video transcript

 Working when sick